jerryfletcher21/roboauto/README.md

 copy config/config.ini in ~/.config/roboauto/ and edit it

-create scripts pay-invoide, check-invoice and message-send in ~/.config/roboauto/, some examples are in data/
+create scripts pay-invoide, check-invoice and message-notification in ~/.config/roboauto/, some examples are in data/

 source completions/roboauto.bash-completion in ~/.bashrc